 I have to say after driving this car for a week I definitely was missing some of the “cool” features when I got back into my own car.
 Don’t get me wrong I definitely love my car but I really enjoyed some of the fun features on the Mazda 3i.
 Especially all of the “auto” features.
 I’m not a lazy person, just a girl fascinated by technology.
 While my husband will probably talk about the drive, the look, and the “guy” like features I like to tell you about the stuff that just makes the car fun!

 This was my first car equipped with automatic windshield wipers.
 I was hoping I would get a chance to see if they worked and sure enough on the very first day I had my chance.
 As I was driving home from work it started to rain.
 My wipers turned right now under no human influence.
 There is an option to override the automatic wipers and turn them on yourself or adjust the speed.

-Another of my absolutely favorite features, and this has nothing to do with automatic and laziness, is the blind spot warning.
+Another of my absolute favorite features and this has nothing to do with automatic and laziness is the blind spot warning.
 This is an extremely beneficial feature and I think all cars should be equipped with it.
-It is a two part feature.
+It is a two-part feature.
 When a car approaches you on the side, either right or left, as soon as they enter your blind spot a little image lights up on your mirror (on whichever side the car is on).
-When you look into your mirror, say if you want to change lanes, you immediately notice the light and know there is a car next too you.
+When you look into your mirror, say if you want to change lanes, you immediately notice the light and know there is a car next to you.
 In addition, if you turn your blinker on to change lanes if there is a car in your blind spot in addition to the tic tic of the blinker you will hear a warning signal that there is a car next to you.
 Absolutely brilliant I tell you!

-I think the features on the Mazda 3i we had the opportunity to test drive really made an impression with me and I would definitely recommend this car to others.
+I think the features on the Mazda 3i we had the opportunity to test drive really made an impression on me and I would definitely recommend this car to others.